sungiant/hayago/README.md

 Hayago is my work in progress Go AI.

+## Disclaimer

+Not much to see here yet...

 ## About the name

 Hayago (早碁) means "quick go" or "fast go".
 In the context of Go, it means "quick play".